EngeLab/EngeMetadata/README.md

     for the first of the month not “1”.
   - Dates should be formatted year, month, day without spaces.
     Acceptable syntax is: 20181201 or 181201.

+## Importing metadata into R

+There is currently only one exported function in the package which is called “metadata”.
+The metadata function takes a plate/file name and a googledrive path as arguments and downloads, processes, and returns the metadata as a tibble.
+Precedence is resolved automatically and the metadata is expanded so that there is one entry per sample.